Rocsg/FijiRelax/README.md

 -   Channels NR-2,.....
 NR-2+NE are the successive NE echo times of the "T2 sequence", in increasing order.

-Unit for the channels 2 and 3 are milliseconds, what mean you can use it like it, without any additional conversion.
+Unit for the channels 2 and 3 are milliseconds, which means you can use it like it, without any additional conversion.
-For time-lapse experiments, one can compute such a 4D MR hyperimage at successive timepoints, and register and combine them in a 5D MR hyperimage (the same, with an additional slicer to walk through time).
+For time-lapse experiments, one can compute such a 4D MR hyperimage at successive timepoints, and register and combine them in a 5D MR hyperimage (with an additional slicer to walk through time).
 Registration and data combining can be done using the series registration mode of the [Fijiyama](/plugins/fijiyama) plugin.

 ## The science behind

-This plugin compute M0, T1 and T2 maps pixelwise from a given set of spin-echo sequences, acquired with different repetition times and/or different echo times.
+This plugin computes M0, T1 and T2 maps pixelwise from a given set of spin-echo sequences, acquired with different repetition times and/or different echo times.

 First a 3d registration is computed to align precisely the successive images, using libraries of the [Fijiyama](/plugins/fijiyama)  plugin.
 Then the rice noise level is estimated, and the M0, T1 and T2 parameters are estimated, fitting mono or bi-exponential curves, corrected with the measured rice noise.
 For more information, see the paper in next section.